-Investing in an S&P 500 ETF may be confusing, but it remains one of the best options when it comes to picking enduring and profit yielding stock over the long term.
+Investing in an S&P 500 ETF may be confusing, but it remains one of the best options when it comes to picking enduring and profit-yielding stocks over the long term.

 When you decide to choose from any pair of ETFs, you will have to consider several factors.
-In this article, I will share with you the main differences between VOO vs SPY.
+In this article, I will share with you the main differences between VOO and SPY.

 Stocks under the S&P 500 ETF move in the same direction, making it possible for investors to monitor the growth of their investment and how to attain financial freedom with time.
 The ETF is weighted by the market cap of each company that made up the list.

-The most common two that people often work with is usually VOO or SPY.
+The most common two people often work with are VOO or SPY.

 The SPDR S&P 500 Trust trades on the NYSE Arca.
-The SPDR, which stands as the Standard & Poor’s Depositary Receipts, is the largest ETF in the world.
+The SPDR, which stands for the Standard & Poor’s Depositary Receipts, is the largest ETF in the world.